 Like many other community foundations in the Southeast, CREATE works with local affiliates to address issues of concern to individual communities.
 CREATE provides $100,000 challenge grants to upstart Community Affiliates, which must raise $200,000 in unrestricted endowed funds to receive grants.
 These funds are raised and allocated by local residents, providing permanent assets to address local community needs.
 There are around a dozen Community Affiliates at work in their counties.

 Youth development is an important cause for CREATE, which developed a youth foundation (NEMYF) in 2001 to give 11th and 12th grade students in the region the opportunity to serve on a youth-directed foundation board.
 There are around 50 students on the board at any given time that live and go to school in the 17 counties of Northeast Mississippi.
 The students have raised over $100,000 for their endowment fund and submit grant ideas from their counties to put up to a vote.
-In a recent year, the student board awarded $3,329 to regional nonprofits.
-You can see a list of recently awarded youth foundation grants on the funder’s website.
+Grant seekers can see a list of recently awarded youth foundation grants on the funder’s website.

-Unfortunately for local grantseekers, there is no application process in place to accept unsolicited grant requests for any CREATE funds.
+Unfortunately for local grant seekers, there is no application process in place to accept unsolicited grant requests for any CREATE funds.
 General questions can be directed to the staff at 662-844-8989.
-You can sign up for the foundation’s monthly newsletter to keep up with what it’s doing in Northeast Mississippi.
+Grant seekers can sign up for the foundation’s monthly newsletter to keep up with what it is doing in Northeast Mississippi.